 “These even more advanced vehicles will probably be one of the first applications of artificial intelligence that we will see in terms of decisions being made completely autonomously by algorithms,” Malatras explains.
 “Of course, given the ability of cars to cause road accidents and harm there are ethical concerns about how they will work.
 But as long as the appropriate attention, consideration, measures and integration are paid to security, there is every reason to trust that even fully autonomous vehicles will be secure upon rollout.

 “It’s like any other technology.
 How do I know that my mobile phone charger will charge my phone without an issue?
 If it’s been designed properly and tested rigorously, it will work as intended.”

-Talk of the future turns attention to ENISA’s own role in the cybersecurity ecosystem, the organisation assisting its development in multiple ways.
+Talk of the future turns attention to the role of the European Union Agency for Cybersecurity in the cybersecurity ecosystem, the organisation assisting its development in multiple ways.

 In the public sector it supports the implementation of legislation via the Network and Information Security (NIS) directive, part of the EU Cybersecurity Strategy.
 Here, critical sectors are identified and security roadmaps created in line with industry progress.

 And in the private sector, the organisation plays a similarly important role.

 The European Union Agency for Cybersecurity Threat Landscape and Good Practices for Security of Smart Cars are just two of numerous reports it has published – studies built on engagement with industry stakeholders, creating a collaborative ecosystem comprising all entities.